 What Happened to Silicon Valley Bank?

 This has been extensively covered but for background purposes, a simplified explanation of SVB’s situation was that flush with money and with low-interest rates in 2021 SVB had overinvested in seemingly conservative and safe long bonds.
 Steep rises in interest rates over the following 18 months caused those investments to lose value while scarier economic conditions had bank customers dipping increasingly into their accounts to make payroll.
 This led to both solvency and liquidity problems and SVB responded by selling assets at a loss and raising capital in an attempt to improve both.
-For a deeper dive into the financials of SVB, we suggest checking out the Forbes analysis here.
+For a deeper dive into the SVB financial situation, we suggest checking out this Forbes analysis.

 Until recently, things seemed pretty rosy for SVB.
 They had happy employees and regularly made appearances on “best places to work” lists.
 Forbes even named them in the top 20 of the 2022 Best Banks in America and without doubt, Silicon Valley Bank was seen as the epicenter of innovation in the world of start-ups and venture capital firms and a “pillar of the technology industry since its opening in 1983.”
 In fact, until Wednesday, March 8th, our data shows that press hits and sentiment were almost entirely positive or neutral (we see a lot of neutral press hits because of filings online and in print so that’s normal).
 This includes the Q4 earnings release which painted a fairly positive picture.